-23. Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue, offset by any investment income

-Table 5: Prudential Indicator: Proportion of financing costs to net revenue stream
+23. Although capital expenditure is not charged directly to the revenue budget, interest payable on loans and MRP are charged to revenue, offset by any investment income receivable.
+The net annual charge are known as financing costs (see para 9), which is compared to the net revenue stream i.e. the amount funded from Council Tax and core government grants.